LaurieLBaker/Community-Engaged-Data-Science-Website/content/home/syllabus.md

 ## Course Description

 Hello and welcome to *Community-engaged Data Science**.
-This course will introduce students to data analysis and visualization with R. This course is intended for students with a strong interest in applied problem-solving.
-Students will work in multi-disciplinary teams on a research problem identified by a community partner from business, industry, or government.
+This course is intended for students with a strong interest in applied problem-solving.
+Students will work in multi-disciplinary teams on a research problem identified by a community partner from the local community, industry, or government.
 Together with community partners, students will work to gain insight from data, building skills in reproducible analysis (literate programming and version control) and collaboration, using modern programming tools and techniques.

 This course emphasizes putting knowledge into practice, including going beyond individual fields of study to solve real world problems and understand community partner needs.
+The goal of this course **is not** to "complete the project" but rather to explore and reflect on the problem-solving process, including the parts that are messy and don't go smoothly.
+Come prepared to engage with your teams and community partners and be ready to roll with the challenges and think creatively about the project.

-Students will build skills in project management, using agile methodologies and weekly meetings with community partners designed to foster co-development and iterative and incremental project delivery.
+During the course, students will build skills in project management, using agile methodologies and weekly meetings with community partners designed to foster co-development and iterative and incremental project delivery.
 Students will develop their mathematical and programming skills as well as skills and traits valued by employers of STEM professionals, such as teamwork, reproducible analysis, effective communication, independent thinking, and problem solving.

 The course content is organized in three units:

 - **Unit 1 - What is the plan?:** This unit is an introduction to the projects and toolkit of the course.
-Students will define and identify key project milestones, and explore approaches to solving the problem.
+Students will define and identify key project milestones, and brainstorm ideas and think about approaches to solving the problem.
-- **Unit 2 - Exploring data:** This unit focuses on exploring the problem through data wrangling and data visualization.
-In this unit, we focus on tidy data, data import, data cleaning, and data curation.
+- **Unit 2 - Exploring data:** This unit focuses on exploring the data and creating a first mock up of the project for partners.
-- **Unit 3 - Project Delivery and Next Steps:** After completing the exploratory phase, students wrap up the project in a report and present next steps.
+- **Unit 3 - Project Delivery and Next Steps:** After completing the exploratory phase, students wrap up the project in a report where they present their findings and next steps to partners.

 ## DCS Values, Goals, and Practices